James Hill (footballer, born 2002): Fleetwood Town

 Hill made his senior debut for Fleetwood Town in the EFL Cup, against Leicester City on 28 August 2018.
 Aged just 16 on his debut, Hill became the club's youngest ever first-team player.
 He turned professional in February 2019.
 He made his "impressive" league debut on 19 April 2019, against Peterborough United, with his long throw leading to Hunter's 95th minute equaliser for Fleetwood Town.
 Just three days later, on 22 April 2019, Hill made his first league start against his father's former club, Blackpool, which concluded in a 2–1 defeat for the side.

 At the end of the 2020–21 season, Hill was offered a new contract at Fleetwood Town.

 AFC Bournemouth

-On 5 January 2022, Hill joined Championship club AFC Bournemouth for an undisclosed fee said to be a club record for Fleetwood and reported to be £1 million, signing a four-and-a-half year contract.
-He moved on loan to Heart of Midlothian in January 2023.
+On 5 January 2022, Hill joined Championship club AFC Bournemouth for an undisclosed fee said to be a club record for Fleetwood and reported to be £1 million, signing a four-and-a-half-year contract.

+He moved on loan to Heart of Midlothian in January 2023, and on loan to Blackburn Rovers in September 2023.
+He scored his first goal for Blackburn on 29 November 2023 in a 4–2 win against Birmingham City.
+He was recalled in January 2024.